Ala Kheir: Early life and education

+Photography

 Kheir has been involved in networking and training for photographers in Africa, notably with the 'Centers of Learning for Photography in Africa' in Johannesburg, South Africa.
 This network brings together African platforms active in photography education, where the members "exchange ideas and teaching methodologies and also learn as trainers."

 An example of such training and networking were a series of workshops and photo exhibitions in Khartoum between 2014 and 2016, titled 'Mugran Foto Week.
 The exhibition of 2016 presented the collective results of a workshop called Modern Times, conducted the year before by photographers Michelle Lukidis from South Africa and André Lützen from Germany.
 In 2024, Lützen published his own photographs in the photobook Khartoum – A Tale of Three Cities.

-For several years, Kheir served as a judge on the panel for the international Contemporary African Photography Prize (CAP) in Basel, Switzerland, "awarded annually to five photographers, whose works were created on the African continent, or which engage with the African diaspora."

 While engaged in an online conversation in October 2022 with Durham University Library Special Collections and the Photography Legacy Project (PLP), Kheir was arrested and harassed by Sudanese security police, presumably because he was suspected to be involved in citizens' protests.

 In April 2024, the news magazine The Continent reported how Kheir and his family were affected by the 2018 revolution and the 2023 war in Sudan.
 At the beginning of the revolution, he had moved his family from Khartoum to Cairo.
 Then, he went back to Sudan to photograph the anti-government movement in Khartoum and other cities.
 Further, he travelled to Darfur, the western region of Sudan his parents had come from, in order to research and document how people there had survived decades of conflict.
 After the outbreak of the war between the opposing military groups, food, water and electricity became scarce, and Kheir found himself threatened by soldiers who looked “more terrifying than the dead bodies” in the streets of the Khartoum region.
-Having survived a few weeks at his parents' place in Omdurman, he travelled on to Wad Madani, the second largest city in the country.
-Many other people had sought refuge in that city, and Kheir found himself a war photographer.
-Finally, he had to flee from Sudan to the United Arab Emirates, only able to communicate through the internet with his parents who stayed behind in Sudan, or with his wife and children in Egypt, that had effectively closed its borders to more Sudanese refugees.
+Having survived a few weeks at his parents' place in Omdurman, he travelled on to Wad Madani, the capital of the Al Jazirah state.
+Many people having sought refuge in that city, Kheir found himself in the position of a war photographer.
+Finally, he had to flee from Sudan to the United Arab Emirates, only able to communicate through the internet with his parents who stayed behind in Sudan, or with his wife and children in Egypt that had effectively closed its borders to more Sudanese refugees.

 In the magazine article "Street Photography: A Glimpse into Khartoum Architecture and Urban Design", Kheir reflected on the nature of street photography as he knew it before the war:

 As a photographer, street photography has its unique joy, and the streets are the best place to link the human to the surrounding space resulting in an environmental portrait that tells the complete story.
 It is definitely a strong means to educate the public about our immediate environment.